Can Mediation Help In A Divorce?

 Mediation will not result in a legally-binding agreement, but will help you settle the terms of your separation.
 You can then have a separation agreement or divorce petition and related order applications drawn up by lawyers.

-What Can Be Mediated?
+What Can be Mediated?

 - Contact arrangements between the couple